krakend/krakend-documentation/authorization/jwt-validation.md

 - The token is not revoked in the bloom filter (see [revoking tokens](/docs/authorization/revoking-tokens))

 ### JWT validation settings
-The following settings are available for JWT validation. **Fields `alg` and `jwk-url` are mandatory** and the rest of the keys can be added or not at your best convenience.
+The following settings are available for JWT validation. **Fields `alg` and `jwk-url` are mandatory**, and the rest of the keys can be added or not at your best convenience.

 Add them under the `"github.com/devopsfaith/krakend-jose/validator"` namespace: